Jock Hutchison

-Jack Falls "Jock" Hutchison (June 6, 1884 – September 27, 1977) was a Scottish professional golfer.
+Jack Falls "Jock" Hutchison (June 6, 1884 – September 27, 1977) was a Scottish-born professional golfer who was based in the United States.

+Early life

 Hutchison was born in St Andrews, Fife, Scotland, the son of William and Helen (née Falls).
 His name was registered as John Waters Hutchison, Waters being the maiden name of William's mother.
 He appears in the 1901 census as John Hutchison, golf caddie.
-He had an older brother who was also a golf player, Tom Hutchinson.
+He had an older brother who was also a golf player, Tom Hutchison.

+Golf career

 Hutchison later moved to the United States and became a naturalized citizen in 1920.
 He was known there as Jack Falls Hutchison or John Falls Hutchison.
 He won two major championships, the PGA Championship in 1920 and the Open Championship at St Andrews in 1921.
 His 1921 victory was the first by a U.S.-based player; the following year Walter Hagen became the first U.S.-born winner.

-In 1937, Hutchison won the inaugural PGA Seniors' Championship at Augusta National Golf Club, and in 1947 he won that event for a second time.
+In 1937, Hutchison won the inaugural PGA Seniors' Championship at Augusta National Golf Club and in 1947 he won the event for a second time.

 Beginning in 1963, Hutchison was one of the two men who served as honorary starters for The Masters (along with 1908 U.S. Open champion Fred McLeod), until ailments prevented him from hitting one of the honorary tee shots in 1973.

+Death

-His death on September 27, 1977 came just two days before Masters co-founder Clifford Roberts' own death.
+Hutchinson died on September 27, 1977.
+It came just two days before Masters co-founder Clifford Roberts' own death.
+He was 93 years old.
+He died in Evanston, Illinois.

+Awards and honors

-Hutchison died at the age of 93 in Evanston, Illinois.
-He was inducted into the World Golf Hall of Fame in 2011.
+In 2011, Hutchinson was inducted into the World Golf Hall of Fame.